How to choose a wedding venue

 It is the best 12-month wedding checklist pdf, perfect for busy brides or those that want to be more organized.

 When choosing a venue for your wedding, whether for the ceremony or all events that day, it really comes down to your gut instinct.

 One of my tips; look up photographers who have shot weddings at the venues you’re considering.

-Seeing pictures of ceremonies, receptions, etc. helped me visualize what my day could look like.
+Seeing pictures of ceremonies, receptions, etc., helped me visualize what my day could look like.

-My husband and I toured about 4 or 5 locations, and the minute we saw where we could be saying “I Do” at Liuna Gardens, we just knew that it was the place for us.
+My husband and I toured about 4 or 5 locations, and the minute we saw where we could be saying “I Do” at Liuna Gardens, we knew it was the place for us.

-Every other venue we saw had its pros and cons but none gave us “the feeling” quite like Liuna.
+Every other venue we saw had its pros and cons, but none gave us “the feeling” quite like Liuna.
 It checked off all of our boxes; in location, price, and amenities.

-Trust your gut, it won’t steer you wrong
+Trust your gut, it won’t steer you wrong!

 You can find more about Steph at thestephedit.com and on Instagram at